azvis2021/azvis2021.github.io/index.md

 ## Welcome to AZ VIS 2021!

-The University of Arizona and Arizona State University are jointly organize an [IEEE VIS](http://ieeevis.org/) 2021 [satellite event](http://ieeevis.org/year/2021/info/call-participation/satellite) in Tucson, AZ, Oct.
+The University of Arizona and Arizona State University are jointly organizing an [IEEE VIS](http://ieeevis.org/) 2021 [satellite event](http://ieeevis.org/year/2021/info/call-participation/satellite) in Tucson, AZ, Oct.
 24-29.

 ### Who we are